Justin Bieber’s Arrest Over 2013 Brazil Hotel Graffiti Possible? [Fact Checking]

 “What is for sure, Bieber will have to tread very carefully this time in Brazil,” he added.

-So, the big question: will Justin Bieber actually be arrested in Brazil when he arrives in Rio over a vandalism charge stemming back to a 2013 case, in which he thought the building in question was abandoned?
+So, the big question is, will Justin Bieber actually be arrested in Brazil when he arrives in Rio over a vandalism charge stemming back to a 2013 case, in which he thought the building in question was abandoned?

-Based on the the fact that the 2013 court decided fining the Biebs would suffice, it is unlikely the megastar will be arrested unless he refuses to sign the charge document if it is presented for a second time by police, or if he acts bizarrely in some way.
+Based on the fact that the 2013 court decided fining the Biebs would suffice, it is unlikely the megastar will be arrested unless he refuses to sign the charge document if it is presented for a second time by police, or if he acts bizarrely in some way.

-[Featured Image By Mat Hayward/Getty Images]
+[Featured Image by Mat Hayward/Getty Images]